cartheur/ideal/README.md

 If you have no interest in programming, you can skip to the next section.

-Project 3 (files to modify or to add to Project 2)
+Project 3, files to modify or to add to Project 2:

 ```
 Program.cs ← Uncomment the instructions to instantiate Existence030 or Existence031.